thx123/bazel-examples/README.md

 # bazel-examples
 Bazel hello-world examples for C++, Go, Python, including custom toolchain setups for embedded C++ ([KR260](https://www.xilinx.com/products/som/kria/kr260-robotics-starter-kit.html) and [STM32](https://en.wikipedia.org/wiki/STM32) with ARM processors), pybind11 and gRPC server/clients running in various languages on Intel and/or ARM processors.
+The background and motiviation of this project can be found at [bazel-discuss@](https://groups.google.com/g/bazel-discuss/c/eScnfnQU21I).

 ## Instructions